-7.4 Limits to the Benefits of Biased Beliefs.
-It is important to point out that confirmation bias is beneficial in many, but not all, circumstances.
-Although in almost all presented simulations, there exists a combination of biased learning rates giving performance that is higher than or as good as the best unbiased learner, the optimal learning rates and hence the amount of bias differ depending on task parameters.
-At the start of the task, a learner usually is unable to know the details of the task, so needs to adopt a certain default combination of learning rates.
-One could expect that such default learning rates would be determined by experience or even be to a certain extent influenced by evolution.
-However, such a default set of biased learning rates will lead to detrimental effects on performance in certain tasks.

-For example, a recent study estimated average learning rates of human participants to be $\alpha^C \approx 0.15$ and $\alpha^D \approx 0.05$ (Tarantola et al., 2021) giving a confirmation bias of $b \approx 3$.
-Although such strong confirmation bias increases reward in many simulated scenarios when decisions are noisy (e.g., Figures 3e to 3h), it would have a negative effect on performance when decisions are accurately made on the basis of values and in changing environments (e.g., Figures 3a to 3d).
-If the default confirmation bias is influenced by evolution, its value is likely to be relatively high because many of the key decisions of our ancestors had to be quick and thus were noisy due to the speed-accuracy trade-off.
-By contrast, in the modern world, we often can take time to consider important choices, hence the biases that brought evolutionary advantage to our ancestor may not always be beneficial to us.
+It is important to point out that confirmation bias is beneficial in many but not all circumstances.
+Although in almost all presented simulations there exists a combination of biased learning rates giving performance that is higher or as good as the best unbiased learner, the optimal learning rates and hence the amount of bias differ depending on task parameters.
+At the start of the task, a learner usually is unable to know the details of the task a priori, so needs to adopt a certain default combination of learning rates.
+One could expect that such default learning rates would be determined by past experience or even be to a certain extent influenced by evolution.
+However such default set of biased learning rates will lead to detrimental effects on performance in certain tasks.
+For example, a recent study estimated average learning rates of human participants to be $a^{C} \approx 0.15$ and $a^D \approx 0.05$ (Tarantola et al., 2021) giving a confirmation bias of $b \approx 3$ .
+Although such strong confirmation bias increases reward in many simulated scenarios when decisions are noisy (e.g. Fig. 3e-h), it would have a negative effect on performance when decisions are accurately made on the basis of values and in changing environments (e.g. Fig. 3a-d).
+If the default confirmation bias is influenced by evolution, its value is likely to be relatively high, because many of the key decisions of our ancestors had to be quick and thus were noisy due to the speed accuracy trade-off.
+By contrast, in the modern world, we often can take time to consider important choices, hence the biases that brought evolutionary advantage to our ancestor may not always be beneficial to modern humans.